<aside> ℹ️

 docker push <aws_id>.dkr.ecr.us-east-1.amazonaws.com/kubernetes-sigs/metrics-server:v0.7.2

-Modify the components.yaml
+Modify the components.yaml manifest file:

 # components.yaml